egberts/egberts.github.io-src/content/articles/authentication-over-web-api.md

 Authentication for API
 ======================

-When deploying a new web API, authentication approaches came to mind foremostly.
+When deploying a new web API, authentication approaches came to mind fore mostly.
 Needed to determine which type of authentication to use.
-Large binning, salting of hash, and revocatable are my criteria.
+Large binning, salting of hash, and revocable are my criteria.

 Some toolkits that went out the window firstly are: